Tax Guide for Restaurant Owners

 Food Sold for Consumption at Your Place of Business

-Sales of food and beverages for consumption at your place of business are usually taxable.
+When you sell food and beverages that are meant to be eaten or consumed at your place of business, the sales are usually taxable.

 You have a place of business where customers may consume their purchases if:

-• You are located in a shopping mall and are near dining facilities provided by the mall.
-In this example, you are located in or near a food court or near an area where tables and chairs are provided for dining.
+• Your business is in a shopping mall and is near dining facilities provided by the mall.
+For example, your business is in or near a food court or near an area where tables and chairs are provided for dining.

 For more information, see publication 22, Dining and Beverage Industry.

-Cold food products include cold sandwiches, milkshakes, smoothies, ice cream, and cold salads, among others.
-Cold food that is sold as part of a combination package, depending on the other contents of the package, may be taxable.
+• Cold food products include cold sandwiches, milkshakes, smoothies, ice cream, and cold salads.
+Cold food that is sold as part of a combination package may be taxable, depending on the package's other contents.

 For more information, see publication 22, Dining and Beverage Industry.